BPSR: Skyward (Aerial) Wind Knight Comprehensive Guide

 Luck

-Lv60 Gear & Gems
+Lv60 Gear and Gems

-- Get 6 piece class gear
+- Get 6 piece rune gear

 - Reach 40% Crit